 As a key resource for nearly all businesses, it is evident that portfolio companies are able to articulate the importance of their employees and generally deliver a good level of compliance with the Guidelines in this area.
-In this year's review, 80% of the sample provided a disclosure to at least a good level, which is consistent with the prior year.
-However the proportion of companies providing excellent disclosure fell from 16% to 10%.
+In 2016, 71% of the sample provided a disclosure to at least a good level, compared to 80% last year.

-Weaker examples tended to include bland statements on employees without giving details of how relevant policies were practically put into action.
-Those that were considered to be 'best in class' included metrics which demonstrated how the portfolio company measured performance in managing their employees.
+The proportion of companies providing excellent or "best in class" disclosure increased slightly to 14% from 10%.
+Those that were considered to be "best in class" included metrics which demonstrated how the portfolio company measured performance in managing their employees.